A tale of the treacherous task of Kubernetes upgrade

 A Multi-Faceted Upgrade Approach

-• Istio: Given the significant age of our Istio version, a direct upgrade to the latest Kubernetes version was not feasible.
-To ensure compatibility, we implemented a multi-step upgrade process, carefully migrating through two intermediate Istio versions before reaching the desired state.
+• Istio: Our Istio version wasold.
+A direct upgrade to the latest version was not feasible.
+To ensure compatibility, we implemented a multi-step upgrade process.
+We had to carefully migrate through two intermediate Istio versions before reaching the final version.

 Unexpected Encounters and Unforeseen Challenges